Explore answers to frequently asked questions.

 When will funds be available?

-Our 2017 grant cycle is now closed.
-Local nonprofits are encouraged to apply and should please check back in Fall 2017 to learn about our next grant cycle. .
+Our 2022 grant cycle is now open.
+Local nonprofits are encouraged to please learn about our current grant cycle.

 The fund is set up by locals, a group of community members who saw the need for financial help for nonprofits that are doing good to help the community.
 People on the board care about the community and about bringing in more resources to develop it.
 Meet our board members.